COOPERATION | COURAGE | COMMUNICATION | THOUGHTFULNESS | RESPONSIBILITY | RESILIENCE

 Our museum education program, currently running in four provinces, takes a unique approach to learning about Canadian military history by embedding the educational content within an experiential, innovative, and team-based learning framework.
 In Calgary, this day-long, museum-based program consists of 4 – 6 modules through which students will progress sequentially, as well as an artifact handling session with a real soldier.
 The Character of our Canadian Military History program (CCMH) is ideal for groups of 20 – 45 (school classes, cadet groups, scouts/girl guides, etc., as high as 80) and can be adapted to your needs.

 HMCS Llandovery Castle | Scavenger Hunt (at museum) | Artifact Handling | Battle of Vimy Ridge

 D-Day: Operation Neptune | Cdn Corps: A Learning Organization | Cold War | Afghanistan | Legacy of War

 Modules currently being developed: Enlistment | Propaganda | Women in War

 To enquire about experiencing this program or to request additional information, please contact our Lead Educator.

 “This is very cool.
 I had so much fun and it give me another knowledge that I can use on my Canadian Studies course (sic).
 The activities are so fun!!!”
 (L.Y., student, 2018)

 Are you a representative of a Canadian Military Museum?

-Assuming a return to pre-Covid normalcy in 2021 Valour Canada will continue to launch the CCMH program in new-partnering military museums across Canada.
+Assuming a return to pre-Covid normalcy Valour Canada will continue to launch the CCMH program in new-partnering military museums across Canada.
 If you’d like more information about this free opportunity, please contact our Lead Educator.